How Many Times Can You Take the SAT?

 [Featured Image] A woman studies for the SAT exam on her laptop.

-Students can take the SAT as many times as they want; however, there are typically only seven test dates throughout the year.
+Students can take the SAT as often as they want.
+However, you typically only have seven test dates to choose from throughout the year.
 Most students take the exam twice, once at the end of their junior year and again at the beginning of their senior year.

-About 1.5 million students in the Class of 2021 took the SATs at least once, according to a report from the College Board [1].
-That’s about 700,000 fewer than the year previous, which is likely due to the closure of testing centers during the COVID-19 pandemic.
+About 2 million students in the Class of 2024 took the SATs at least once, according to a report from the College Board [1].
+That’s about 60,000 more than the year previous, with numbers approaching pre-pandemic levels.

-While fewer students may have taken the test recently, it remains the most widely used college admission test in the nation.
+The SAT remains one of the nation's most widely used college admission tests.
 Students work hard to prepare for it, too.
 It’s common to start studying one to six months in advance and set aside about 10 to 20 hours a week for preparation before sitting for the exam.

 With such a time-consuming exam, you might wonder why taking such a test more than once is beneficial.
 Experts say these are the most common reasons to retake the SAT: